JaredCross/vps_setup/README.md

 # Getting Nginx set up

 #### Tell Nginx where we keep the files we want it to serve up to browsers

+#####Replace userName with the username you chose earlier and are currently using.
+Applicable to line 3.

 ```
 1. sudo mkdir /usr/share/nginx/www